 Bad reviews could lead to termination of contracts and loss of future potential business.
 At the very least, if you see that the company slated to move your HHG has a low grade, you can request another company.
 The DoD may or may not grant your request.
-You can always choose whether or not you want to DITY/PPM or partial DITY/PPM.
+You can always choose whether or not you want to move yourself in a DITY/PPM or a partial DITY/PPM.

 In-depth reviews can highlight the shortcomings of a particular company, so you can better guard against them.
 If you read reviews about your moving company that indicates a history of damaged electronics, would you consider a partial DITY for your most precious electronics?